 “Don’t apologize to me.
 It’s Kimberly that really wanted to be one. ”

 Charls smiles.
 “I know you Abby.
-As much as you say you don’t care, I know you do.
+As much as you say you don’t care, I know that you do.
 I saw you when you were in the Tri-Fruhms.
 You were happy being a part of them.
 Well, until you found out how they really were.”

 I pause for a minute when he says this.
 As much as I hate to admit it, he was right.
 I really did like being a Tri-Fruhm at first.
 I even ditched Lizzie to be a part of them, something till this day, I still regret doing.
-It wasn’t until the whole drugging Lizzie incident that I started not to like it as much.
+It wasn’t until the whole drugging Lizzie incident, that I started not to like it as much.
 And Clare doing everything she could to turn the Tri-Fruhms against me.
 That wasn’t fun either.

 I turn to Charls.
 “Yah, I guess I did like it at first, but I just can’t be a part of all the cattiness.
 I just can’t deal with it.
 Still, it does kind of suck to hear that every sorority pretty much hates me.”